ed-henrique/support-ticket-system/README.md

 #### Frontend Tasks

 - [ ] UI/UX Design
+- [ ] Config Vitest for unit testing
+- [ ] Config Playwright for browser testing
 - [x] ~~Decide which framework to use (*if any at all*)~~

 ### Backend